How Can I Prevent Tetanus?

 If you have never received a primary immunization as a child and you have an open wound, the doctor will likely give you the first vaccine dose at the time of your wound care as well as a single dose of a special immunoglobulin with high activity against tetanus.
 You must see a doctor in four weeks and again in six months to complete the primary vaccination series.

 The second important method of preventing tetanus is cleaning out the wound as thoroughly as possible.
-Washing the wound with lots of clean water and soap, trying to get any obvious dirt and particulate matter out of the wound are important -- not only to prevent tetanus, but also to prevent other bacterial infections of the wound.
+The wound can be washed with clean water, and soap can be used to clean the area around the wound.
+Trying to get any obvious dirt and particulate matter out of the wound are important -- not only to prevent tetanus, but also to prevent other bacterial infections of the wound.